ZHTang29/tp/docs/UserGuide.md

 Format:
 `help`

-> :bulb: Tip: `help` a link to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!
+> :bulb: Tip: `help` links to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!

 ### Exiting the program: `exit`